privacybydesign/pbdf-website/pages/en/irma-start.md

 #### 1.2.
 Registration

-When you open the IRMA app for the first time, you can open an IRMA account via the start screens.
-When you do so, you are asked to
+When you open the IRMA app for the first time, you have to set it up.
-provide:
+You are asked to provide:

  * a PIN code of 5 digits